SCALE-LETKF-RIKEN/scale-letkf/doc/PAWR-DA.md

 PAWR observation data is obtained from NICT in a specific binary format, containing the header for the metadata and the observation data in a 3-D polar coordinate.
 The format is different between Kobe and Saitama PAWR, as Saitama PAWR is dual-polarization type (called Multi-Parameter\[MP\]-PAWR) whereas Kobe is not (as of 2022).
 In this testcase, radar reflectivity and Doppler velocity from both radars are used in data assimilation.
 SCALE-LETKF reads PAWR observation data in its common [observation file format](Observation-file-format.md).
 To convert raw PAWR data to the common format, this SCALE-LETKF code includes the PAWR decorder.

-This testcase uses PAWR sample observation data in the following, where `$SCALE_DB` is the path to the directory in your data space.
+This testcase uses PAWR sample observation data in the following directory, where `$SCALE_DB` is the path to the directory in your data space.
 `$SCALE_DB/scale-letkf-test-suite/obs/PAWR_Kobe`
 `$SCALE_DB/scale-letkf-test-suite/obs/PAWR_Saitama`